 Mulberry trees are very drought tolerant; however, irrigation is recommended to prevent premature fruit drop, especially during drier seasons (“Mulberry” – CRFG, 1997).

-Currently, the most common method of harvesting mulberry is by physically shaking the branches to release the fruit (Singhal et al, 2010).
+Currently, the most common method of harvesting mulberry is by physically shaking the branches to release the fruit.
 There is the potential of mechanical harvesting by using machines that shake the tree, similar to those used in harvesting tart cherries for processing (“Mulberry” – UnCommon Fruit, 2013).

 Mulberries can be grown in many different areas of the United States.
 One of the major considerations when starting any fruit tree orchard are the plants required chill hours and frost concerns.
 Mulberries require approximately 400 chill hours to induce flowering (number of hours between 32 to45 degrees Fahrenheit) (Jones and Costello, 2007).
 White mulberry and red mulberry species can both tolerate subzero temperatures, with white mulberry being able to withstand temperatures as low as -25 degrees Fahrenheit.
 Black mulberry is the least cold tolerant of the three species and will be damaged below subzero temperatures (“Mulberry” – CRFG, 1997).